kbx81/RGBBinaryClock/hardware/README.md

  paste onto the board.
 I've used [OSHStencils](http://oshstencils.com) for this and they are very quick and do a wonderful job.

+Note that the TLC5947 driver ICs have a thermal relief pad on their underside;
+ this will not be possible to solder without access to a hot air soldering station.
+At low current/intensity levels, this shouldn't be a problem, but if you want your LEDs to be really bright, this could pose a problem as the drivers may overheat too easily.
+With enough current, they can get hot quickly!

 ## If I get boards made, how do I build it?

 All the components are listed in the KiCad project files here; one can also find